userstore/userstore-node/README.md

 # UserStore API Wrapper for Node.js

+[UserStore](https://www.userstore.io) ia a hosted user authentication and management service.
+Easy to integrate so you can start registering and managing users in less than an hour.

 ## Installation

 `npm install userstore`

 ## Documentation

-Documentation is available at https://www.userstore.io/docs.
+Documentation is available at [https://www.userstore.io/docs](https://www.userstore.io/docs).

 ## API Overview